 As a result, higher-level passwords can unlock all products at the same or lower-level categories.
 Global passwords permit all user roles to access the private categories.

 What it Looks Like to Visitors Trying to Access a Protected Category

 Now that you have password protected a category in WooCommerce, anyone who tries to access it will see something like this on his screen.

-Note: You can customize this form with the help of text & CSS styling.
+Note: You can customize this form via WordPress Customizer and CSS styling.

-Once you enter a valid password, you will be able to browse the category & all its products like normal.
-You can also opt to create a single sign-in page for all your customers.
+Once you enter a valid password, you will be able to browse the category and all its products as normal.

 How to Hide Protected WooCommerce Categories from Search Engines

 There’s no proper way to hide protected WooCommerce categories or products from search engines.
 However, you can use the “Yoast SEO” plugin to set individual product categories to “noindex” to prevent them from being indexed, which should prevent them from appearing in search engines.